Bushmen of the Kalahari: The Ancient Way of Life

 • Camera: To capture the moments, but always ask for permission before photographing people.

-• Small gift for the community (optional): Something practical like flour, sugar, or other staples is more appropriate than money.
-Consult with your tour operator on what would be most useful.
+• Small gift for the community (optional): Something practical like flour, sugar, or other basic goods is more suitable than money.
+Consult with your tour operator about what would be most helpful.

-• Openness and respect: The most important thing to bring is an open heart and deep respect for the culture and way of life of the Bushmen.
+• Openness and respect: The most important thing to bring is an open heart and deep respect for the culture and lifestyle of the Bushmen.

 Important Considerations

 • Respect for the culture: Always behave respectfully.
-Ask before taking photos.
-Don't try to impose your own beliefs or way of life.
+Ask before photographing.
+Don't try to impose your own ideas or lifestyle.

 • Water: Drink plenty of water!
 Dehydration is a serious risk in the desert.

-• Health: Consult with a doctor about necessary vaccinations and malaria precautions if you're travelling in high-risk areas.
+• Health: Consult a doctor about necessary vaccinations and malaria precautions if you are travelling through risk areas.

-• Money: There are no ATMs or shops in Bushmen settlements.
-Bring enough cash for souvenirs or other needs, if such opportunities exist.
+• Money: There are no ATMs or shops in the Bushmen villages.
+Bring enough cash for souvenirs or other needs if such opportunities exist.

 Frequently Asked Questions